The Unfiltered Corner of a Poet’s Mind 🤯

 - Where do you put the words that don’t fit into neat categories

-Follow Poeaxtry’s Poetry Prism for more unapologetic &
+Follow Poeaxtry’s Prism for more unapologetic &

 unfiltered content!
 Like and share if this resonates with your own fraying edges.